A First Home Buyers Guide to Moving House in Sydney

 Prepare for unexpected costs

 Speaking of budget, a lot of first home buyers get surprised by the many extra costs that come with buying a property, especially in Sydney.
-In rental properties, you are mainly paying only for the space.
-But when buying a home there are more expenses (other than the sale price) to prepare for:
+In rental properties, you are mainly paying for the space.
+But when buying a home there are more expenses (other than the sale price) to prepare for.
+Set aside extra money for all these aspects to create a well-rounded budget:

 • Stamp duty (unless exempt)